 Many people are asking themselves: how much should I save each month?
 We’re not talking absolute numbers, but a percentage of your income.
+How do you know that you are saving enough?
 Let’s get to the answer today!

-When you’re looking to work towards financial security or financial independence, saving is the way you will get there fastest.
+When you’re looking to work towards financial security or financial independence, saving is how you will get there fastest.
+Setting aside money for your future goals is one of the basic requirements when planning for your future.

 Ideally, 15% of that 20% you are saving will go to retirement savings or investments.
 The remaining 5% should go towards you building your emergency fund or paying down extra on your debt (the minimum payment on your debt is not accounted for in the savings category).